mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ## Deadlines

 It's rare that I need work urgently, so I generally allow you to set your deadlines.
-That said, you're responsible for meeting your deadlines and managing expectations when there are delays.
+That said, you're responsible for meeting your deadlines.

 Don't allow deadlines to sail by without an update.
-If you tell me to expect work by 3 PM ET Tuesday, and I don't see anything from you by Tuesday night, it creates stress for me because I don't know if you've completely forgotten the task or you're running slightly late.
+If you tell me to expect work by 3 PM ET Tuesday, and I don't see anything from you by Tuesday night, it creates stress for me.
+You may have completely forgotten the task, or you could be running late slightly.

 If you're going to miss a deadline, let me know.
 The earlier you can let me know about a deadline slip, the better.
 The absolute latest you should be telling me about a delay is the deadline itself.